ny4rlk0/Telegram-User-Add-Bot-Python/README.md

 1-) Using Text now or 2nd Line get ur self a number.

 2-) Register the telegram.
-(Some number are banned from telegram just clear apps data and reset ur modem.)
+(Some number are banned from telegram just clear apps data and reset ur modem for getting new numbers.)

 3-) Go to my.telegram.org sign in with ur registered number.